 It is a legal requirement to have your dog microchipped by 8 weeks of age and keep their contact details up to date with the database.

 Implanting a microchip is quick, simple and very cost effective.
 It will give you the peace of mind that if your pet does become lost they have a form of identification which means you will be reunited much faster and may avoid the possibility of your pet being kept in a shelter or even rehomed.

 A microchip is a small electronic device which is the size of a grain of rice.
 The chip is inserted in the loose skin of your pet’s neck generally in between their shoulder blades.
 Depending on the species of your pet the area may be different.
 For example tortoises are microchipped in their hindlimb.

 The chip contains a unique number which is read using a scanner.
-This number is registered to the national 24 hour Petlog database.
-Once the chip has been inserted we will log all of your details with Petlog via a registration form.
+This number is registered to the national database.
+Once the chip has been inserted we will log all of your details via a registration form.
 This means that the number will be linked to your home address and contact numbers were your pet ever to go missing.

 Another benefit of having a microchip is that there are now cat flaps which read your pet’s own unique number only allowing your pet to enter and leave the house.
 This is especially useful in preventing unwanted visitors!

 If you would like any more information on the benefits of microchipping or to book an appointment please contact your local branch of Cinque Ports Vets.